-Erin, a reader from North Carolina, asked a question this week regarding a post I wrote last year titled Dementia and Diabetes Linked to Pesticides:
+Erin, a reader from North Carolina, asked a pest control related question this week regarding an article about dementia and diabetes being linked to pesticides.
+She writes:

 I wanted to ask you for ideas about pest control.
 We live in an apartment in NC and are having a roach problem (we’ve been killing 20, mostly babies per day—they are going wild in our kitchen and dining room at night).
 I don’t want to have our apartment sprayed with toxic pesticides especially because I have a 1 yr old and 3 yr old.
 I guess I need a pep talk from another natural mama about why I should not spray and some ideas of alternatives.
 I spray down the kitchen and dining area with an orange oil spray every morning and night to keep things clean and the orange oil is supposed to be a natural repellent.
 I also put boric acid in the sink before going to bed.
 I’m sure you know from living in the South how bad roaches can be!
 Any other tips?
 I am feeling a lot of pressure from friends and family to spray.
 One friend almost pleaded with me “for the sake of my family” to get the place sprayed by a professional!
 Maybe you could write a post about home pest control sometime if you have not written on that already.